Progress Reports

 In retrospect there have been two distinct phases; for the first three years the partnership was led by a senior member of staff at the Environment Agency, Neil Smith.
 Neil was based in Blandford and had his regular workload to deal with, which makes the early successes even more significant.

-It gradually became apparent, however, that a great deal more time and effort would be required to progress many of the proposed projects, and it was the appointment of the Project Officer in April 2003 that kicked off the current phase.
-Some of the projects and achievements to date are briefly described below; it's amazing what can be achieved by working in partnership!
+It gradually became apparent, however, that a great deal more time and effort would be required to progress many of the proposed projects, and it was the appointment of a full-time Project Officer in April 2003 that resulted in the majority of work undertaken.

 March 2000 – Sustainable Drainage System (SUDS) Phase I. A series of five on-line lagoons of varying depths covering approx. 1 hectare, installed in the upper reaches of the catchment within Bourne Valley Nature Reserve (SSSI, SPA, SAC, Ramsar site).
 Project funded by English Nature and Borough of Poole.